gabyx/Githooks/README.md

   - `file:///local/path/to/bare-repo.git@mybranch`

   All URLs can include a tag specification syntax at the end like `...@<tag>`, where `<tag>` is a Git tag, branch or commit hash.
-  The `file://` protocol is treated the same as a local path to a bare repository, see *local paths* below.
+  The `file://` protocol is treated the same as a local path to a bare repository, *see next point*.

 - **Local paths** to bare and non-bare repositories such as: